SKULSHADY/material-rounded-theme/README.md

 ## (Optional) Figtree Font Installation

-I highly recommend using [`Figtree`](https://fonts.google.com/specimen/Figtree) font with this theme, as it is very similar to the proprietary Google Sans font found in may Google apps but is free to use.
+I recommend using [`Figtree`](https://fonts.google.com/specimen/Figtree) font with this theme, as it is very similar to the proprietary Google Sans font found in may Google apps but is free to use.
 If not installed the theme will use `Roboto`, which is still used by many Material You apps.

 1. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
 2. Click `+ Add Resource`.